rppiot2021/power-grid-simulator/README.md

 states of the switch elements, causing the simulation to turn them off or on.

-The following table shows how individual measurements and indications (switch positions) are sent to clients connected using IEC104:
+The following table shows how individual measurements and indications (switch positions) are converted into IEC104 data (ASDU, IO and used type):

 |Element type|Element ID|Property                      |ASDU|IO  |IEC 104 type |
 |------------|----------|------------------------------|----|----|-------------|